neuravion/mesh-chat-protocol/routing-across-the-meshnet.md

 {
-  'alias': 'your alias - this can change at any time', 'location': 'your current ip:port that your mesh chat server is listening on - this can change at any time', 'uid': 'your unique identification - this cannot change or you'll have to be re-added to the network.', 'publicKey': '-----BEGIN PUBLIC KEY-----\nRSA Public Key\n-----END PUBLIC KEY-----\n' }
+  'alias': 'your alias - this can change at any time', 'location': 'your current ip:port that your mesh chat server is listening on - this can change at any time', 'uid': 'your unique identification - this cannot change or you will have to be re-added to the network.', 'publicKey': '-----BEGIN PUBLIC KEY-----\nRSA Public Key\n-----END PUBLIC KEY-----\n' }
 ```